hsiy/AAC-Capstone/README.md

 ## Installation

-The application is deployed onto Heroku at https://unomaha-aac.herokuapp.com/ In order to run this application, one needs to install the latest version of Python, Django, and also everything listed in requirements.txt.
+In order to run this application, one needs to install the latest version of Python, Django, and also everything listed in requirements.txt.
 To run the application from your terminal, type 'python3 manage.py runserver' and go to localhost:8000 on your browser.
 The computer must be connected to the internet to reach the database and file server.

-## Account
-Use the account username: cleanmidterm password: pwpwpwpw, to get access to AAC privileges and the math department.
-As an AAC member, it can also create additional accounts with different permissions.

-## Contributers

-David Ream, Emma Dargy, and Sarah McCarty

 ## Documentation Pages
  https://dreamuno.github.io/AAC-Capstone/